Create and Manage Services

 Changes affect future planning.
 Existing job, schedule, and completed-visit history remains available for review.

-Use lifecycle controls from the agreement detail page:
+Use lifecycle controls from the service detail page:

 | Action | What happens |